About the Scuola, a 501c3 non profit organization

 I come from Milano, Italy and I’ve always dreamed of being a teacher.
 I received a degree in Education (Scienze della Formazione Primaria) from the University of Milano – Bicocca in 2008.
 I also worked as a teacher from 2002 to 2009 at an elementary school near Milano, Italy, where I focused on helping my students experience that learning can and must be fun to be effective.

-In 2010 I started a collaboration with Edigio’, an Italian publisher of books for children, and in the next months my first illustrated book, “Mielisa, apetta indecisa” will be published.
+In 2010, I started a collaboration with Edigio, an Italian publisher of books for children, and my first illustrated book, “Mielisa, apetta indecisa” was published.

 Ciao!
 My name is Alessandro and I come from Milano.
 I teach the advanced and intermediate level adult program at Scuola Italiana.